 Reading keeps me thankful by revealing tragedies that are far worse than anything I have ever experienced.

 Reading makes me hopeful as I see people triumph in spite of adversity to beat the odds.

 I read because I’m a leader and a teacher.
-I frequently hear it said, “Readers lead, and leaders read.”
+It’s a discipline of responsibility.
+It is understood that, “Readers lead, and leaders read.”
 As a leader, reading challenges me and builds my vocabulary.
-It helps me better articulate my thoughts and makes me sensitive to the thoughts and emotions of other people.
-Reading helps me pay attention to the details on a page, but also to the details of my own life.
-Reading helps me know God and gain a better understanding of who He is and what He purposes are for His world in which I am a small part.
+It helps me better articulate my thoughts and makes me sensitive to the thoughts and emotions of others.
+Reading helps me pay attention to the details on the page, but also to the details of my own life.
+Reading helps me know God and gain a better understanding of who He is and what He purposes for His world in which I am a small part.
 This understanding and acceptance, of course, is a never ending journey.

-I read because I love books.
+I read because I love books!
 I like turning pages, underlining, highlighting, and writing in the margins.
 I like getting excited about something that I have read and sharing it with a friend over lunch.
-I love reading and stopping for an “Aha Moment!”
-I love books that inspire me to write, pray, or break into a song.
+I love reading and stopping for the “Aha Moments!”
+I love books that inspire me to write, pray, or break into song.